Buses in Geelong: Geelong Transit System (1983–2009)

-Until the introduction of the Myki ticketing system on GTS buses in March 2009, the network used a unified, time-based, multi-modal ticketing system, employing paper tickets issued by bus drivers and inspected manually.
-Tickets were valid for two hours, from the next full hour after they were purchased.
-Passengers could make unlimited transfers during the time the ticket is valid, on both urban buses and V/Line rail services within the GTS boundary.
-GTS tickets were not valid in conjunction with V/Line travel beyond the GTS network boundary.

-The only other type of tickets available were yearly and half-yearly student bus passes, until April 2006 when V/Line railway tickets sold to Geelong, South Geelong, and Marshall railway stations started including GTS travel for no extra cost, and when daily and weekly tickets were made available in 2008.
+The GTS used a unified, time-based, multi-modal ticketing system employing paper tickets issued by bus drivers.
+Tickets were valid for two hours from the next full hour after purchase, with unlimited transfers on both urban buses and V/Line rail services within the GTS boundary.
+GTS tickets were not valid for V/Line travel beyond the GTS network boundary.
+The only other tickets available were yearly and half-yearly student bus passes, until daily and weekly tickets were made available in 2008.

 Five types of tickets existed at the time the system was replaced: